 2.3 How will we use information about you?

-CEC will use the above information to monitor trends and for the purpose of providing an efficient service, and for the purposes of analysing trends and organisational learning.
+CEC will use the above information to monitor trends and for the purpose of providing an efficient service.

 2.4 Sharing your information

 In addition to the above, BSO/CEC may also be obliged to provide personal information to another statutory organisation (such as a Police Force, Health Regulator or Investigatory Body), or via a Court Order.
-Information processed for this purpose is therefore lawful under Articles 6(1)(c), 6(1)(d) and 6(1)(e) of GDPR:
+Information processed for this purpose is therefore lawful under Articles 6(1)(c) and 6(1)(e) of GDPR: